flatironinstitute/finufft/docs/usage.rst

 ::

   1  requested tolerance epsilon too small
-  2  attemped to allocate internal arrays larger than MAX_NF (defined in common.h) 3  spreader: fine grid too small
-  4  spreader: if chkbnds=1, a nonuniform point out of input range [-3pi,3pi]^d 5  spreader: array allocation error
+  2  attemped to allocate internal arrays larger than MAX_NF (defined in defs.h) 3  spreader: fine grid too small compared to spread width 4  spreader: if chkbnds=1, a nonuniform point out of input range [-3pi,3pi]^d 5  spreader: array allocation error
   6  spreader: illegal direction (should be 1 or 2)
   7  upsampfac too small (should be >1)
-  8  upsampfac not a value with known Horner eval: currently 2.0 or 1.25 only 9  ndata not valid (should be >= 1)
+  8  upsampfac not a value with known Horner eval: currently 2.0 or 1.25 only 9  ndata not valid in "many" interface (should be >= 1)